Ravenbrook/mps/procedure/review.rst

 - GitHub provides diff stats on the pull request (to the right of "Conversation").

-- `.phase.check`_ should last no more than one hour, so that checkers can maintain concentration.
+- `.phase.check`_ SHOULD last no more than one hour, so that checkers can maintain concentration.

-- `.phase.log`_ should last no more than two hours, so that checkers can maintain concentration.
+- `.phase.log`_ SHOULD last no more than two hours, so that checkers can maintain concentration.

 - It may be necessary to divide the review into multiple sessions.